jcapper34/CV_Project/README.md

 ## Structure
 - *music_reader.py* is the main file of the program.
+- *music_playback.py* is used to play the audio of the sheet music
 - Images of sheet music are stored in the *music-img* folder.

 ## Dependencies